Commodity trade amidst volatility created by the trade war

 Share:

-The US imposition of unilateral tariffs to combat unfair practices of the European Union, China, and other major partners initiated a war where neither side increased the tax rates since November 2018, the time when Chinese President Xi and Trump met.
+The US imposition of unilateral tariffs to combat unfair practices of the European Union, China, and other major partners initiated a war where neither side increased the tax rates since November 2018, when Chinese President Xi and Trump met.

 Autos